 Following my wife’s death in April I began to live only in my house and visit my apartment only to pick up things that I needed in the house.

 Returning to my house, while very comfortable, is the home my wife and I shared for seventeen years.
 It is a house filled with pictures of our families and friends.
-It does not fully represent me and my new life any more.
+It does not fully represent me and my new life anymore.
 I am the caretaker of a museum that my son and my wife’s family recognizes and feels at ease in.
-Other then removing my wife’s clothing, I have changed very little.
+Other than removing my wife’s clothing, I have changed very little.
 But that is about to change.

 Over the course of the next forty-five days, I will be shutting down my apartment and moving the contents of the apartment to my house.
 I will give away furniture that was my wife’s condo when we first met to make room for the newly acquired furniture in my apartment.

 It is all bittersweet.
 I no longer want to pay for an apartment that I no longer stay in, even while the idea of closing the apartment brings me sadness.
 I will miss the apartment.
 It was home as I emerged as a gay man in the world.